tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Image file names should not contain the following symbols as they are used for other purposes.
 ```
-.     (except for the symbol starting the file extension)
+.     (except for the default symbol starting the file extension)
 :
 ```
 ## Projected Images